tmswfrk/bicycle-water-cooler/content/blog/Reviews/ScIcon_RaceDay_Rain_Bag/index.md

 ## Pockets
 There are 4 top / bottom pockets, each fitting skinny things in a flexible shape.
 Imagine putting 4 books in, side to side, two accessible from the top and two from the bottom.
 Except that you also have the main side pocket that basically expands and contracts in a sort of duffel bag fashion.

 So depending on what you really want to carry will determine how you pack these pockets.
 When putting a helmet in the main pocket, you'll find that smaller and flexible items like clothing will fit best in each of these pockets because they'll fit around the helmet.
+Similarly, if you fit the helmet in sideways with a set of shoes next to it, you can still fit several items in these pockets provided that they can fit around the shell of your helmet and around your shoes.

 The other side pocket expands a bit like the main pocket, but doesn't extend all the way like the main one does.